-- 1. In all competitions for which the formula includes a round of pools, these pools will consist of 7 fencers if the number of participants is divisible by 7.
-Otherwise the pools are will be of 7 and 6.
-In no case may the pools be planned drawn up to have fewer than 6 fencers. - If, however, as the result of the absence of one or more fencers, one or more pools were to be reduced to 5 or fewer fencers, the organisers Directoire technique must add to these pools one or more fencers from other pools of 7 fencers-of in the same group of pools, taking into account the initial ranking of the fencer(s) being replaced. - 2.
+- o.12.
+1. In all competitions for which the formula includes a round of pools, these pools will consist of 7 fencers if the number of participants is divisible by 7.
+Otherwise the pools will be of 7 and 6.
+In no case may the pools be of fewer than 6 fencers. - If, however, as the result of the absence of one or more fencers, one or more pools were to be reduced to 5 or fewer fencers, the organisers must add to these pools one or more fencers from other pools of 7 fencers, taking into account the initial ranking of the fencer(s) being replaced. - 2.
 At World Cup competitions the organising country may add the necessary number of fencers of their own nationality for all the pools to consist of 7 fencers.